 Components

 must return a single root element.
-This is why we added a <div>
+This is why we added a <div> to contain all the <Welcome /> elements.

 integrate React into an existing app, you might start bottom-up with a small

-and gradually work your way to the top of the
+component like Button and gradually work your way to the top of the

-to contain all the <Welcome />
+view hierarchy.<div> to contain all the <Welcome /> elements.

 Extracting Components